pycharming/lantern_aws/README.md

     bin/launch_cloudmaster.py

 By default, this will launch an instance with name 'cloudmaster' in the `ap-southeast-1` (Singapore) region.
 This instance will communicate with the production Lantern Controller (app engine ID `lanternctrl`).
 It will also use a security group called 'free-for-all', which is expected to be totally open (access will be restricted through in-instance firewalls).
 This security group will be created if it's not found in the given region.
-You can modify all the values described in this paragraph editing `config.py`.
+You can modify all the values described in this paragraph editing creating `bin/config_overrides.py`.

 As of this writing, allowed regions are